rich-lab/hodux/README.md

 );
 ```

+### `batch(fn)`

-### batch(fn: Function)
+- Signature: `function batch(fn: Function) => void`

-A wrapper of `unstable_batchedUpdates`, to prevent multiples render caused by multiple synchronous store mutations.
-If you experience performance issues you can batch changes manually with `batch`.
+- Description: a wrapper of `unstable_batchedUpdates`, to prevent multiples render caused by multiple store mutations in asynchronous handler such as `setTimeout` and `Promise`, etc. If you experience performance issues you can batch changes manually with `batch`.

 > NOTE: The React team plans to improve render batching in the future.
-The batch API may be removed in the future in favor of React's own batching.
+The `batch` API may be removed in the future in favor of React's own batching.

 ```js
 const listStore = store({